engr101staff/engr101matlab/_sources/iteration/main.rst

   :align: center

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Application: DNA Sequence Alignment
+Application: DNA Pattern Matching
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 .. section 7

-Let's look at an application of nested loops - DNA sequence alignment.
+Let's look at an application of nested loops - DNA pattern matching.
 DNA sequencing uses technology to look at a DNA molecule and determine the order of the four chemical building blocks that make up DNA (A, T, C, and G).
-In 2003, the `Human Genome Project`<https://www.genome.gov/human-genome-project>_ determined the DNA sequence of the entire human genome!
+In 2003, the `Human Genome Project <https://www.genome.gov/human-genome-project>`_ determined the DNA sequence of the entire human genome!
 Since then, sequencing has gotten faster and cheaper.
-Now, individual genes are sequenced routinely and `an entire genome can be sequenced for a few thousand dollars`<https://www.genome.gov/about-genomics/fact-sheets/DNA-Sequencing-Fact-Sheet>_.
+Now, individual genes are sequenced routinely and `an entire genome can be sequenced for a few thousand dollars <https://www.genome.gov/about-genomics/fact-sheets/DNA-Sequencing-Fact-Sheet>`_.

 Once the DNA has been extracted and sequenced, the computational work comes in.
 One important analysis is to be able to identify patterns in DNA.
 Being able to pick out patterns can help scientists learn about the role of inheritance in certain diseases, as well as develop new medical diagnostics and therapies.
-For example, the `Undiagnosed Diseases Program`<https://www.genome.gov/Current-NHGRI-Clinical-Studies/Undiagnosed-Diseases-Program-UDN>_ uses DNA analysis to search for genetic information about rare diseases.
+For example, the `Undiagnosed Diseases Program <https://www.genome.gov/Current-NHGRI-Clinical-Studies/Undiagnosed-Diseases-Program-UDN>`_ uses DNA analysis to search for genetic information about rare diseases.

 .. figure:: img/dna.jpg
    :width: 500